StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

 To further analyze directional tendencies, we examined signed prediction errors.
 As shown in Figure~\ref{fig:cfd}B, models such as BLIP and SmolVLM exhibited global overestimation or underestimation, while others produced asymmetric, long-tailed error distributions for specific attributes such as "disgusted" or "surprised".
 These skewed distributions indicate that even models with better overall performance can display sample-level instability and directional preference.
 Such inconsistencies may propagate to downstream tasks, introducing systematic biases that are difficult to detect yet are dangerous.

-The observed disparities across racial groups likely stem from improper representation in training data.
+The observed disparities across race/ethnicity likely stem from improper representation in training data.
 When models are trained on socially sensitive attributes such as "trustworthy", they may inadvertently amplify stereotypes embedded in the training corpora or overcompensate to avoid perceived discrimination.
-As shown in Supporting Information Figure~\ref{fig:cfd-supp}, VLMs such as Paligemma and SmolVLM substantially overestimated "trustworthy" for Race-2 and Race-6 groups, reflecting sensitivity to societal biases in pre-training data.
+As shown in Supporting Information Figure~\ref{fig:cfd-supp}, VLMs such as Paligemma and SmolVLM substantially overestimated "trustworthy" for the Race-2 and Race-6 groups, reflecting sensitivity to societal biases in pre-training data.
 In these cases, societal norms surrounding racial discrimination appear to influence model behavior, leading to overly high ratings that, ironically, constitute another form of systematic bias.
-This tendency was not observed for other racial groups.
+This tendency was not observed for the other race/ethnicity groups.
 By contrast, smaller gender gaps likely result from more balanced gender representation in the training data.

-Because training data will never be entirely fair or complete, achieving unbiased intelligence cannot rely on any single proprietary model owned by a specific enterprise/organization.
-This is a difficult issue that an individual AI model cannot properly solve.
-StackingNet addresses this fundamental limitation not by reweighting data, but by leveraging diversity across independently developed models to restore balance in aggregated inferences.
-The collective intelligence offers a scalable and principled path toward mitigating systematic bias in modern and future AI systems.

-Training StackingNet with only 1\% labeled data (equivalent to 14 annotations) produced aggregated predictions with compact, near-zero error distributions and reduced variance, as shown in Figure~\ref{fig:cfd}B. This result demonstrates that minimal supervision enables effective aggregation across models, reducing mean error and mitigating systematic bias.
-Supporting Information Figure~\ref{fig:cfd-supp} further shows that StackingNet reduces group-specific disparities more effectively than simple averaging, which lacks adaptive weighting and calibration mechanisms.
-Conceptually, this process parallels the suppression of individual subjectivity through the averaging of independent human judgments.
-In subjective evaluation tasks, fairness and reliability therefore improve when predictions are aggregated across multiple independent models under effective aggregation protocols.
+Because training data will never be entirely fair or complete, no single proprietary model can be expected to be free of such biases.
+StackingNet does not reweight data.
+Instead, it leverages diversity across independently developed models, so that errors specific to any one model are diluted in the aggregate.
+This helps when models disagree in the direction of their errors, but it offers no protection when they agree.
+Table~\ref{tab:fairness} shows that for the socially sensitive ``trustworthy'' attribute, for instance, a bias shared across the pool survives aggregation and can even be reinforced.